-Fees of Deloitte & Touche LLP for all other services provided to Pacific Enterprises and its subsidiaries for 2001 were \$9,400.
-The Board of Directors has considered whether the provision of these services is compatible with maintaining the independence of Deloitte & Touche LLP.
+Fees of Deloitte & Touche LLP for audit-related services (which, together with audit services, comprise all provided services) provided to Pacific Enterprises and its subsidiaries were \$29,000 for 2002 and none for 2001.
+The Board of Directors has concluded that the provision of these services is compatible with maintaining the independence of Deloitte & Touche LLP.